quaderno/quaderno-ruby/README.md

   Quaderno::Account.find(id) #=> Quaderno::Account
 ```

-will return the recurring with the id passed as parameter.
+will return the account with the id passed as parameter.

 ### Creating a new custom account